MoyDesign/MoyPlugin/README.md

 ## Get help

-If the plugin shows no looks for a page or renders a page incorrectly, and you don't want to dig into the details, just ask the community for help:
+If the plugin shows no looks for a page or renders a page incorrectly, and you don't want to dig into the details, just ask for help:

 * if you have a Github account, you can [file an issue](https://github.com/MoyDesign/MoyPlugin/issues);
 * if you don't have a Github account, you can send email to the [mailing list](https://groups.io/g/moy);